saadamin2k13/LLMs_for_SPM/Phase-II/primary_studies_selected_for_data_extraction/readme.md

-This folder contains the 28 primary studies that passed the quality assessment criteria and were used for data extraction.
+This folder contains the 28 primary studies (in two sets) that passed the quality assessment criteria and were used for data extraction.